 Solving Short-Term and Long-Term Crises

-In running a business, you’re more than likely running in perpetual crisis mode just for the simple fact that every day brings challenges that need to be resolved.
-But all too often, operating in that mode typically means that businesses spend too much time trying to solve those problems, taking them away from actually conducting business and thus losing out on potential profit.
+You may be running a business in perpetual crisis mode because daily challenges need to be resolved.
+But all too often, operating in that mode typically means that businesses spend too much time trying to solve those problems, taking time away from actually conducting business and thus losing out on potential profit.

-Short-term crises are definitely issues that need to be solved immediately but sometimes, they’re not as important as the other priorities you have in running your business.
+Short-term crises are definitely issues that need to be solved immediately, but sometimes, they’re not as important as your other priorities in running your business.
 Sometimes solving certain long-term crises can prevent you from having those recurrent short-term crises.

 For example, one of your business crises is that you continuously have upset customers.
 In running your business, you shouldn’t have upset customers on a regular basis.
-Your solution is to spend time calming the upset customer… That particular solution works but it’s only going to solve the problem in a short term.
+Your solution is to spend time calming the upset customer.
+That particular solution works, but it will only solve the problem in a short term.

-The solution to solving short-term and long-term crises is to solve the long-term crises that impact your short-term crises.
-There will, of course, be short-term crises that just come with running a business, but there are some that can be prevented by solving for the long-term crises first.
+Solving short-term and long-term crises is to solve the long-term ones that impact your short-term crises.
+There will be short-term situations or problems that just come with running a business, but some can be prevented by first solving the long-term crises.

 Not Having the Right Systems in Place

 All businesses run and rely on mass amounts of information.
-Everything from financial records and employee information to inventory management and marketing strategies, information is key to the growth of a business.
-But a business can’t operate with all this information without having the right systems in place.
+Everything from financial records and employee information to inventory management and marketing strategies information is key to the growth of a business.
+But a business can’t operate with all this information without the right systems.

 The informalities of the procedures, policies, and documentation might have worked for a few employees and a small customer base, but because your business is on an upward trajectory, you need more formal systems in place as your business grows and your team potentially does too.

 Meeting the Increasing Needs of Customers

-As your business grows, you will quickly realize that meeting the needs and demands of your customers will start to get harder and harder.
+As your business grows, you will quickly realize that meeting the needs and demands of your customers may become harder and harder.

 Businesses have always operated under the motto of “customers are always right.”
-According to Forbes, retailers learned from this term that the success of their stores was dependent on the happiness of their customers.
+According to Forbes, retailers learned from this term that the success of their stores depended on their customers’ happiness.

 For the most part, businesses try to accommodate customers and meet their needs.
-Where the challenge lies is that as your business grows, your customer base grows as well, giving you a larger, more unique range of customers, with their own unique needs and expectations.
+The challenge lies in that as your business grows, your customer base grows as well, giving you a larger range of customers with unique needs and expectations.

 Get to know your customers.
 Whether it be a healthy dialogue with your customers or analyzing customer data, understanding your customers and knowing what they want is going to be the key to meeting the increasing needs of your customers, and based on their feedback and your mission statement, try to change, grow and adapt as you go and grow.